almereyda/awesome-starred/README.md

 - [DFE-Digital/bat-design-history](https://github.com/DFE-Digital/bat-design-history) - A history of the designs for the Find, Apply, Publish, Manage, Register and Support services
 - [pusher/docs](https://github.com/pusher/docs) - The all new Pusher docs, powered by @11ty and @vercel
 - [fpapado/eleventy-with-vite](https://github.com/fpapado/eleventy-with-vite) - This is a template (or demo) for integrating Vite with Eleventy.
 - [5t3ph/11ty-netlify-jumpstart](https://github.com/5t3ph/11ty-netlify-jumpstart) - Quickly launch an 11ty-generated static site.
-Includes a minimal Sass framework, and generated sitemap, RSS feed, and social share preview images.
+Includes a minimal Sass framework, generated sitemap, and RSS feed.
 - [broeker/spacebook](https://github.com/broeker/spacebook) - 💥 Create fast and simple documentation to explain almost anything.
 Uses Eleventy, Tailwind 2.0, and Alpine JS with an optional Netlify CMS.
 - [StaticMania/roxo-eleventy](https://github.com/StaticMania/roxo-eleventy) -
 - [TryGhost/eleventy-starter-ghost](https://github.com/TryGhost/eleventy-starter-ghost) - A starter template to build websites with Ghost & Eleventy